Noah11012/libpixmap/README.md

 ### Without Clibs

 This library is by design very simple.
-Only a header and source file.
+Only a header and a source file.
 Include the header and add the source file to the list of files to build.

 Example: